fvosberg/kickstart/README.md

 # Kickstart Packages

+This Repository is in a very early stage.

 The different kickstart packages provide a boilerplate for different use cases.
-Every package consists of deployments to:
+Every package should contain deployments to:

 - docker-compose.yml (for local development)
+- Kubernetes
 - AWS Fargate
 - GCP Cloud Run
 - Azure Container Instances